 How to manually remove other types of personal information from Google search

-As we’ve noted, Google cannot make the owners of a website take down information.
-However, you can contact the webmaster of the site in question and tell them you don’t want your information published online.
+As we’ve noted, Google cannot make website owners take down information.
+However, you can contact the web admin of the site in question and tell them you don’t want your information published online.
 If they agree to remove the information, it will disappear from Google’s search results within a month.
-If it doesn’t disappear and you know the content has been taken down, you can request that Google remove it on the basis that it is no longer accurate (the link for this request is here).
+If it doesn’t disappear and you know the content has been taken down, you can request that Google remove it because it is no longer accurate (the link for this request is here).

 What data will you need to provide?

-Once you click on Remove result, Google will ask you a series of questions.
-They will want to know:
+Once you click on Remove result, Google will ask you questions.
+They will want to know the following:

 - Whether you have contacted the website in question (it is not necessary).

-- The type of information you want removed.
+- The type of information you wish to be removed.